-Under the Dog and Cat Management Act 1995, Councils may appoint officers who have the authority to seize, detain or destroy unidentified cats in their council area.
+Under the Dog and Cat Management Act 1995, Your Council is responsibile for management of dogs and cats within its area and for that purpose must appoint officers who have the authority to seize, detain or destroy unidentified cats in their council area.
 Authorised officers can receive unidentified cats seized by the public.

 Councils can introduce by-laws for the management of cats.
 Individual Councils publish information relating to their by-laws on their website.